MarnixE/DANet/index.md

 <img src= cat.png/ width=70% height=70%>
 </p> -->

 As is shown in the pictures, typically, ClusterDANet tends to pick up more details when creating a segmentation mask for an object.
 This supports our intuition that using clustering we can relate bigger components of a picture to each other, rather than each individual pixel.
-Indeed it seems more intutive to first differentiate between different features of an image (an object part, a hand, a wheel...) and then try to distinguish meaningful relationships between these features using attention (therefore a hand with a head, a wheel with a car...).
+Indeed it seems more intuitive to first differentiate between different features of an image (an object part, a hand, a wheel...) and then try to distinguish meaningful relationships between these features using attention (therefore a hand with a head, a wheel with a car...).
 By adding a clustering layer we try to explicitly model these features, rather than relying only on the implicitly learned ones by the convolutional layers.

 Sometimes, however, the limitations of a linear clustering model as K-Means become apparent, as in the next picture.